min2ha/ukwa-site/content/target/53868/index.en.md

   "subject": "UK General Election 2017"
 }

-# Margaret Ferrier – SNP candidate for Rutherglen and Hamilton West in the General Election on 8th June

 Margaret Ferrier, Scottish National Party candidate for Rutherglen and Hamilton West in the 2017 general election.